‘The West must not divide’, Italy’s Meloni tells Starmer

 She told Sir Keir: “We are all very committed about a goal that we all want to achieve, which is a just and lasting peace in Ukraine and I think it is very, very important that we avoid the risk that the West divides.

-“And I think on this the UK and Italy can play an important role in bridge-building… if we divide ourselves that will make us all weaker.”
+“And I think on this the UK and Italy can play an important role in bridge-building, let’s say.
+You know I have been also proposing a meeting between US and European leaders… if we divide ourselves that will make us all weaker.”

 Sir Keir, who welcomed Ms Meloni on the doorstep of 10 Downing Street prior to the summit, said he was looking forward “to having the opportunity” to talk “about the important issues because I think we approach them with a very similar mindset”.